• Skip to main content

 People with unrealistic time frames for their success, paired with unrealistic expectations of you and biology will all too often punish you for being the messenger of the truth that there is no easy or quick fix.

-Results are directly tied to the sacrifices you are willing to make, and when customers have unrealistic expectations or extreme qualifiers on what they are unwilling to do, it’s best in the long run to simply refer them elsewhere rather than try to convince them otherwise.
+Results are directly tied to the sacrifices you are willing to make, and when customers have unrealistic expectations or extreme qualifiers on what they are unwilling to do, best to simply refer them elsewhere rather than try to convince them otherwise.

-Much to my chagrin, whenever I’ve recommended free or near free resources to a price sensitive customer, I’ve always found out later during the follow-up that they “never got around” to getting them.
+Much to my chagrin, whenever I’ve recommended free or near-free resources to a price-sensitive customer, I’ve consistently found during follow-ups that they “never got around” to getting them.
 Surprise.

 The client who isn’t coachable will be consistently argumentative and resistant to any solution you have for their goal.
 You’ll ask them to keep a simple food log and they will come up with every excuse why not!